 The Bank provides funding to the Company in the form of a term loan, used to fund the purchase of the shipping containers.
-In addition the Company has an overdraft facility.
-The Bank has a debenture granting a fixed and floating charge over all the Company's assets.
+In addition, the Company has an overdraft facility.
+The Bank has a floating charge over all the Company's assets.